jsl/street_fighter/README.md

 end
 ```

 It's hard to read, let alone verify that this logic is consistent with the game requirements.
 Let's try it using the StreetFighter gem.
-First, we'll create a structure to represent the players.
+First, we'll create a structure to represent the tournamenters.
 For now, a simple Struct with a name and a boolean representing whether they're the hero or opponent will suffice:

 ```ruby
 Player = Struct.new(:name, :hero)